tkhan2021/ELK-Stack-Project/README.md

 ## Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+Ansible was used to automate the ELK machine's configuration.
+There was no manual configuration, which is advantageous because...

-The main advantage of automating the installation process is that we could deploy multiple servers easily and quickly without having to physically touch each server.
+- The benefit of automating the installation procedure is that we can rapidly and easily deploy several servers without having to manually configure each one.

 The playbook implements the following tasks:

-Install Docker.io and pip3
+1. Install Docker.io and pip3
-Increases VM memory
+2. Increases VM memory
-Download and Configure elk docker container
+3. Download and Configure elk docker container
-Sets Published Ports
+4. Sets Published Ports

 The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.

 ![docker-ps](https://user-images.githubusercontent.com/74847116/127727841-acccfd8a-2995-46ae-9236-05bc7078788b.png)

-Target Machines & Beats
+## Target Machines & Beats

 This ELK server is configured to monitor the following machines:

-Web-1 10.1.5
+- Web-1 10.1.5
-Web-2 10.1.6
+- Web-2 10.1.6

 We have installed the following Beats on these machines:

-Filebeat
+- Filebeat
-Metricbeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:

-Filebeat watches for log files/locations and collect log events.
-(Filebeat: Lightweight Log Analysis & Elasticsearch) Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)
+- Filebeat watches for log files/locations and collect log events.
+(Filebeat: Lightweight Log Analysis & Elasticsearch)
+- Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)

-Using the Playbook
+## Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
+- Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File
+- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File
-Run the playbook, and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
 The playbook files are: